 Q. "Why would I need to use the transformer extension wire?"

-A. Unlike the washing machine and the icemaker, the water heater is not always located next to an electrical outlet, and so you may need to use the 15-foot-long low-voltage extension wire.
+A. Unlike the washing machine and the icemaker, the water heater is not always located next to an electrical outlet, and so you may need to use the approximate 7-foot-long (86") low-voltage extension wire.

 Q. "Why would I need an additional sensor?"